 - Verbal praise and encouragement. - Written remarks about good work, the awarding of stickers, stars or house points, sending children to a nearby and appropriate teacher or Head/Deputy Head for praise. - Awards and praise are given to children in recognition of good work, behaviour or any other aspect that deserves merit. - A weekly recognition assembly recognises personal achievement.
-The children receive a 'Recognition Certificate' and the award is publicly displayed in the 'Book of Recognition'.
-In each class, one child each week is chosen, but records are kept ensuring that every child is recognised at some point in the school year. - Each week in assembly, the school is also happy to acknowledge and celebrate the efforts and achievements of children outside of school. - In assembly, children working with the LSU may be awarded a teacher's certificate. - The house system encourages group achievement and responsibility.
+The children receive a 'Recognition Certificate' and the award is publicly displayed in the hall.
+In each class, one child each week is chosen, but records are kept ensuring that every child is recognised at some point in the school year. - During this assembly, the children who have been nominated by a member of staff that week for epitomising a school value are also celebrated, and a postcard is sent to the child's home celebrating their achievements as well as being invited for hot chocolate with the Headteacher.
+One child who has particularly demonstrated a value is chosen to wear a badge for the week to celebrate this. - Each week in assembly, the school is also happy to acknowledge and celebrate the efforts and achievements of children outside of school. - In assembly, children working with the Learning Support Unit staff may be awarded a teacher's certificate. - The house system encourages group achievement and responsibility.
 House points can be given for good work, behaviour or any other aspect that deserves merit.
 These points are collated each week and the House Cup awarded at the end of the year.
 There are regular inter-house competitions. - The work of every child is displayed to encourage pride in achievement and the reward for effort.
 By displaying work carefully and attractively, the teacher also conveys to the child that his/her efforts are valued and worthwhile. - Children in Years 3 to 6 are involved in the School Council and two members from each year group are elected for the academic year.
 The School Council gives the children the opportunity to be involved in some decision making.